-Lazare Kaplanø Diamond Compliance officer, Mr. Damian Gagnon, attended the Industry-Wide Discussion on Undisclosed Lab-Grown Diamonds organized by the United States Jewelry Council (USJC) at the Waldorf Astoria Hotel in New York City in November 2016.
+Lazare Kaplanøs Diamond Compliance Officer attended the Industry-Wide Discussion on Undisclosed Lab-Grown Diamonds organized by the United States Jewelry Council (USJC) at the Waldorf Astoria Hotel in New York City in November 2016.
 Top industry leaders from around the world presented on the topic of õUndisclosed Lab-Grown Diamonds: Detection and Disclosureö.
 The summit provided an opportunity for the jewelry industry to openly discuss and address this important topic.
 Attendees also had the opportunity to participate during sessions consisting of a series of moderated discussions.